sweng-epfl/public/project/bootcamp/ReadMe.md

 TBD

-If you encounter any problems, your first reaction should be to check on internet if you can find a fix.
+If you encounter any problems, your first reaction should be to look for a solution or workaround on the Internet.
 That is what any staff member would first suggest if you ask for help.
 There are a lot of tutorials when it comes to Android app development, and StackOverflow remains a good source of answers.
 If you cannot find a solution yourself, ask on the course forum.